 Do you have insurance coverage and want to explore if ketamine therapy and Spravato (esketamine) for depression is right for you?
 If so, follow the link below for a free, no commitment insurance coverage check.

-Does Mass General Brigham Health Plan cover ketamine therapy or treatment?
+Does Mass General Brigham Health Plan cover ketamine therapy?

 Logo for Mass General Brigham Health Plan, an insurance plan that can cover ketamine therapy and esketamine (Spravato) treatment for mental health at Lumin Health.

-Latest medical review on: February 19th, 2026.
-Medically reviewed by Chief Medical Officer Dr. Ben Yudkoff.
+Latest medical review on: June 25th, 2026.
+Medically reviewed by Instructor in Psychiatry at Harvard Medical School and Lumin Health Co-founder, Chief Medical Officer Dr. Ben Yudkoff.

 Mass General Brigham Health Plan covers the FDA-approved version of ketamine called Spravato (esketamine), a highly effective solution for treating depression.
 However, Mass General Brigham Health Plan does not cover intravenous (IV) or intramuscular (IM) ketamine treatment for conditions associated with depression, anxiety, or other mood disorders.

-Quick Answer: Does Mass General Brigham Health Plan Cover Ketamine?
+Quick answer: Does Mass General Brigham Health Plan cover ketamine treatment?

-• IV Ketamine Infusions: ✕ Generally Not Covered (considered "off-label" for mental health).
+• IV ketamine infusions: ✕ Generally not covered (considered "off-label" by insurance for mental health).
+Not offered at Lumin Health.

 Treatment Type FDA Approved?
-Typical BCBS Coverage Prior Auth?
+Typical Mass General Health Coverage Prior Auth?

 Spravato (Nasal Spray) Yes (for TRD and MDD) ✓ Covered Required